Skip to main content

 In this mode, you have prices that match certain quantity ranges (length, areas).
 Whatever range the total amount falls into, determines the cost charged for the amount.

-An example might be a linear-based service that cost
+An example might be a linear-based service that costs:

 1. $4 per ft. if the total is under 10 ft.